meldridge/meldridge.github.io/drafts/_2018-10-X-Email-update-.md

 >
 >This attack was something graver than the software-based incidents the world has grown accustomed to seeing.
 Hardware hacks are more difficult to pull off and potentially more devastating, promising the kind of long-term, stealth access that spy agencies are willing to invest millions of dollars and many years to get.

-The story would be enough of a blockbuster on its own, but making things more interesting is the blanket denials
+The story would be enough of a bombshell on its own, but making things more interesting is the vehement denials of the story's accuracy by both [Apple](https://www.apple.com/newsroom/2018/10/what-businessweek-got-wrong-about-apple/) and [Amazon](https://aws.amazon.com/blogs/security/setting-the-record-straight-on-bloomberg-businessweeks-erroneous-article/).

+As a few people [pointed out](https://twitter.com/SwiftOnSecurity/status/1047946250035875841), this sort of direct refutation of a story isn't what you'd expect to see from SEC-regulated companies unless they're very sure that they'll be proven right by a subsequent investigation.
+It's a weird situation to be in.

 <a href="https://twitter.com/TheRegister/status/1047952621762297857"><img src="/images/supermicro-register-antimatter.png" alt="Tweet by The Register" class="tweet"/></a>

+Until we get more information (or someone finds a compromised Supermicro motherboard and pulls it apart), the grugq has a good writeup of the story [here](https://medium.com/@thegrugq/supply-chain-security-speculation-b7b6357a5d05), and Patrick Gray released a Risky Business [feature interview](https://risky.biz/RB516_feature/) on the Bloomberg story and hardware attacks generally.
+Both are well worth the time.

 ### Own the BMC, own the server